grpc/proposal/A43-sdk-authorization.md

 ## Background

 Authentication verifies the authority of the request.
-This is followed by authorization to ensure the authenticated authority has access to the requested resource.
+Authorization ensures the authenticated authority has access to the requested resource.

 gRPC offers built-in authentication mechanisms like TLS, ALTS and even allow users to plug in their own authentication systems.
-However, gRPC didn't have any standard authorization solution available.
-If a user wanted to perform per RPC authorization check, they had to implement their own solution in the application.
+However, gRPC doesn't have any standard authorization solution available.
+If a user wanted to perform per RPC authorization check, they have to implement their own solution in the application.
 With standard gRPC authorization solution (under implementation), users can simply provide a policy configuration for their service, then the server verifies whether the client is authorized to access the requested service, and for which